 I gave this book 4/5 stars – the plot is incredibly strong, the characters are wonderfully drawn & Nick brings in the right amount of suspense without pushing it too far.

-Any views expressed are my own & I have not been paid for this review.
+Any views expressed are my own & I have not been paid for this review, although it was gifted to me for review.